-Now that cherry blossom season has finally come, everyone's already planning hanami picnics with friends and family, as well as trips away from Tokyo to snap the perfect sakura photos!
-We sat down with Timothy, one of Live Japan's editors and photographers, who shared his advice on how to get the right shot in.
+Now that cherry blossom season has finally come, everyone's already planning hanami picnics with friends and family, as well as trips away from Tokyo to snap the perfect sakura photo!
+As one of Live Japan's editors and photographers, I'll be sharing advice on how to get the right shot in.

 If you're planning to shoot with just your smartphone, consider downloading an app like VSCO, Slow Shutter or Camera+ which will give you more control over what you're shooting, especially factors like white balance, ISO and shutter speed.

 Also don't forget your tripod for use at night (to stabilize your phone/camera at longer shutter speeds), and if you're using a digital camera, also consider bringing or buying a circular polarizing (C/PL) filter to help colors pop—and/or a neutral density (ND) filter to slow down shutter speed, which can help you magically blur (and even remove) people from your photos.
 Finally, don't forget your power bank!